Edinburgh-Stingers-IHC/constitution/README.md

 The Team Manager shall ensure that opposing teams are of mixed ability levels to ensure fair amount of team play by all members according to player ability.

-**4.1.5 Senior Coach**
-The senior Coach is responsible for monitoring the player abilities in order to create strategies for improvement at both individual and game team levels.
-He/she will work in coordination with the Team Manager to ensure that standards do not slip.

-The Senior Coach and Team Manager will be jointly responsible for team selection for all games including tournaments.
-They will also be jointly responsible for maintaining fairness and equality in selection whilst ensuring the health and safety of players.

-The Senior Coach will identify, select, encourage and enable suitable members to assist in on ice training activities
+**4.1.5 Head Coach (Appointed)**
+The Head Coach is appointed by the Executive Committee and ratified by the General Committee.
+The General Committee may, by majority vote, remove the Head Coach if warranted (e.g., for misconduct, safety concerns, or failure to fulfill duties).
+The Executive Committee may suspend the Head Coach temporarily pending General Committee review.
+The Head Coach is not a voting committee member but may attend meetings in an advisory capacity.
+Responsible for training plans, player safety, and game strategies as described in this section.
+The Head Coach and Team Manager will be jointly responsible for team selection for all games including tournaments, maintaining fairness and equality in selection whilst ensuring health and safety.
+The Head Coach may identify, select, encourage and enable suitable members to assist in on‑ice training activities.
+The Head Coach will provide an overview of the season past and any recommendations for the coming season in terms of strategic improvements at the AGM (advisory, non‑voting).

 **4.1.6 Fixture Secretary**
 Fixture Secretary is a non-executive position but is a required position under the rules of affiliation to SIH.
 The Fixture Secretary shall be responsible for all arrangements and organization regarding inter-club games, including ice time, referees and passing game details / data / reports to the SIH.
-The Fixture Secretary may be a serving member of the Club management committee without detriment to Constitution 4 Para.
+The Fixture Secretary may be a serving member of the General Committee without detriment to Constitution 4 Para.
 3.

 **4.1.7 Committee Members**
-Each member of the management committee shall have one vote on each subject under discussion at committee meetings.
-In the case of a split vote the Chairman shall have the casting vote, or in their absence this shall pass to the Team Manager.
-They shall each be responsible for representing the club as a member of the management committee should circumstances arise requiring committee intervention.
+Each member of the Executive Committee has one vote on Executive Committee matters.
+Each member of the General Committee has one vote on General Committee matters.
+The Chair has a casting vote in the General Committee in case of a tie.
+Committee members are responsible for representing the Club where circumstances arise requiring intervention within their respective committee’s remit.

 **4.1.8 Sub Committee Members**
 From time to time a sub-committee may be formed e.g. for informal events such as award or other events.
 These committees shall be by mutual selection and do not have to be restricted to senior committee officials